Axion-like particle limits from multi-messenger sources: ALP-photon oscillation

 In Fig.~\ref{fig:upper_limit}, we show the ALP-photon coupling versus the ALP mass.
 The solid blue line corresponds to the 95\% CL limits obtained when marginalizing over the astrophysical parameters.
 Moreover, we compare our limits to previous bounds arising from ALP-photon oscillations in $\gamma$-ray astrophysical sources.
 In particular, we show bounds from the combination of ARGO-YBJ and Fermi-LAT observations of the blazar Mrk 421 (dashed cyan region) \cite{Li:2020pcn}, Fermi-LAT observations of NGC 1275 (dashed gray region) \cite{Fermi-LAT:2016nkz}, flat-spectrum radio quasars observed with Fermi-LAT (dashed orange region) \cite{Quasars}, and observations of the Perseus Galaxy with MAGIC (dashed green region) \cite{MAGIC:2019fvw}.
 We also show the bound obtained by the CAST experiment at CERN, based on solar ALP-photon conversions in the presence of a strong magnetic field in the laboratory \cite{CAST:2017uph}.

-It should be noted that additional limits exist on the ALP-photon coupling from ALP production and reconversion into X-rays from ALP-induced polarization effects, and from reionization probes, \textit{e.g} \cite{AxionLimits, Li:2020pcn,Pant:2023lnz,2024arXiv240519393M,Dessert:2022yqq,Noordhuis:2022ljw, Escudero:2023vgv, Eckner:2022rwf,BetancourtKamenetskaia:2024gcv,Ning:2024eky}.
+It should be noted that additional limits exist on the ALP-photon coupling from ALP production and reconversion into X-rays from ALP-induced polarization effects, and from reionization probes, \textit{e.g} \cite{AxionLimits, Li:2020pcn,Pant:2023lnz,2024arXiv240519393M,Dessert:2022yqq,Noordhuis:2022ljw, Escudero:2023vgv, Eckner:2022rwf,BetancourtKamenetskaia:2024gcv,Benabou:2025jcv,Ning:2024eky,Dessert:2020lil}.
 We further show the region of parameter space where ALPs can constitute the dark matter of the Universe (shaded purple region) \cite{Essig:2013lka}.
+Our current limits do not yet reach this ALP dark-matter target region in the mass range where our multimessenger bounds are most competitive, but the projected sensitivities shown in Fig.~\ref{fig:upper_limit} illustrate how improved measurements and a population of NGC~1068-like sources could move closer to that parameter space.

 Figure \ref{fig:upper_limit} also illustrates projected limits from NGC 1068 with improved precision of 10$\%$ in the measurements (dashed blue line), and projected limits with the observation of 10 \ngc-like sources and 10$\%$ precision in each of the measurements (dotted blue line).
 This would constitute an improvement w.r.t to current measurements from Fermi-LAT, which present uncertainties in the range $16.7\%-50\%$, depending on the energy bin considered.
 We generate mock astrophysical predictions and data by performing a 1$\sigma$ Gaussian perturbation of the best-fit astrophysical flux from \ngc discussed in Sec.~\ref{sec:Part-I}, together with the central values of the measurements of Fermi-LAT data.
 We note that using the best-fit astrophysical model instead of marginalizing over astrophysical parameters improves the limits by $<20\%$.
 The mock astrophysical fluxes and corresponding observed data are then generated as